How do you get started with business advisory services? Do you know what the most valuable part of your bookkeeping business is?

 - Set the cost of your services.
 We recommend charging a higher rate than your bookkeeping services.

-- Create boundaries: what does the client need to do in order for you to get started?
+- Create boundaries: what does the client need to do for you to get started?
 When can they expect responses back?
 What are the hours of availability?

 - Set expectations upfront – give both yourself and your potential clients the best chance of success by outlining and agreeing on expectations from both parties to avoid any confusion down the road.